 About OneWest Foundation:

-OneWest Foundation is a nonprofit public benefit corporation established in 2009 with a $10 million contribution from OneWest Bank, FSB.
+OneWest Foundation is a nonprofit public benefit corporation established in 2009 with a $10 million contribution from OneWest Bank N.A.
 OneWest Foundation priorities include the provision of affordable housing, healthcare, education, and financial literacy, as well as other important community development efforts that develop, stabilize or rehabilitate underserved communities.
-OneWest Bank, FSB is a regional bank focused on delivering personalized, relationship‐based banking to its customers.
+OneWest Bank N.A. is a regional bank focused on delivering personalized, relationship‐based banking to its customers.
 The bank has 72 retail branches in Southern California with approximately $11 billion in deposits and total assets of $24 billion, including a loan portfolio, a securities portfolio, a servicing platform representing over $150 Billion of loans serviced for third party investors, and Financial Freedom, a reverse mortgage platform - Financial Freedom.
 OneWest is an FDIC‐insured institution and funds deposited in the bank are insured up to the FDIC’s insurance limit of $250,000 per depositor.
 Information about OneWest Bank can be found on the company’s website at www.owb.com.

 Gary W. Hickman